SergePletnev/JS_Module_3/README.md

 - Read notes from xlsx file
 - Write notes to xlsx file
 - Update title or body of the selected note
-- Sort notes by title, title lengh, body length and date
+- Sort notes by title, title lengh, body length or date of adding

 ## Usage
 Note: Aplication should be started in directory containing its files (todo-app).